Beef short ribs are probably my favorite cut of meat to smoke at the moment.

 - A smoker – I’m using my trusty Weber Smokey Mountain but any kind of smoker will do

-- One or more slabs of beef ribs
+- One or more slabs of beef short ribs

 - A decent temperature probe

-Before we get into how to smoke these bad boys, lets run through what to look for when you’re at the butcher.
+Before we get into how to smoke these short ribs, let’s run through what to look for when you’re at the butcher.

 - Look for a rack of ribs on the thicker side, with decent marbling throughout.
 You can see in the picture below the lines of marbling running through the meat.
 This is going to break down and make your ribs taste delicious!